History of Palm Beach County, Florida: 1980–1989

 Town Center at Boca Raton opened in 1980 on Glades Road near Interstate 95 and featured Burdines, Sears, and Jordan Marsh as anchors.
 In 1981, IBM introduced the IBM Personal Computer, which they developed at their factory in Boca Raton.
 The large, multi-day arts and music festival in downtown West Palm Beach known as SunFest began in 1983, though organizers netted a loss of about $120,000 in the first year.
 The inaugural event consisted of performances mostly by local schools, bands, and artists.
 Northwood University opened a campus in West Palm Beach in 1984, but sold the property to Keiser University in 2015.
 The year also saw the completion of the current county government complex at 301 N. Olive Avenue in West Palm Beach, as well as the establishment of Palm Beach County Fire Rescue, which began with the consolidation of existing fire districts.
 The Boynton Beach Mall opened in 1985.
 Donald Trump began purchasing properties in Palm Beach County in the 1980s, first with Mar-a-Lago in Palm Beach in 1985 and then Trump Plaza in West Palm Beach in 1986.
 Although he would relinquish the latter in 1991, the plaza continued to bear his name until January 2021.
-David Paladino and Henry John Rolfs, Sr. developed their Downtown/Uptown project in 1986.
+David Paladino and Henry John Rolfs Sr. developed their Downtown/Uptown project in 1986.
 They purchased more than 300 properties in downtown West Palm Beach and subsequently demolished them as part of a plan to revitalize the downtown area.
 However, exhaustion of their personal wealth, defaulted loans, foreclosures, lawsuits, and a recession caused the Downtown/Uptown project to fail by the early 1990s.

 The last remaining stretch of Interstate 95 between Miami and Maine opened in Martin County and northern Palm Beach County on December 19, 1987, following a ribbon-cutting ceremony that included congressman Tom Lewis and governor Bob Martinez.
 Tri-Rail began operating in January 1989.
 The commuter train provides transportation between east-central and southeast Palm Beach County cities and to Broward and Miami-Dade counties.
-The original Tri-Rail stations in Palm Beach County were located at Boca Raton, Delray Beach (then at the Seaboard Air Line Railroad station), Lake Worth, PBI, and West Palm Beach.
+The original Tri-Rail stations in Palm Beach County were located at Boca Raton, Delray Beach (then at the Seaboard Air Line Railroad station), Lake Worth Beach, PBI, and West Palm Beach.